vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 ## Recurrence again on 2025-12-25 and use of digital otoscope (for photos) and Earwax MD (for earwax removal)

-### Recurrence
+### Recurrence and return to normal

-On 2025-12-25, I detected minimum audible volume and balance issues again (with both normal headphones and bone conduction headphones), with an estimated gap of 4 to 6 out of 64, and other symptoms fairly similar to earlier.
+On 2025-12-25, at around 5:30 PM, I detected minimum audible volume and balance issues again (with both normal headphones and bone conduction headphones), with an estimated gap of 4 to 6 out of 64, and other symptoms fairly similar to earlier.

+When I tested again at around 11:10 PM, my minimum audible volume and balance tests were both passing in the left ear.

 ### Use of digital otoscope